In Exercises 69 and 70, determine whether you can use a normal di... | Channels for Pearson+

 In Exercises 69 and 70, determine whether you can use a normal distribution to approximate the binomial distribution.
 If you can, use the normal distribution to approximate the indicated probabilities and sketch their graphs.
 If you cannot, explain why and use a binomial distribution to find the indicated probabilities.

 A survey of U.S. adults found that 72% used a mobile device to manage their bank account at least once in the previous month.
 You randomly select 70 U.S. adults and ask whether they used a mobile device to manage their bank account at least once in the previous month.
-Find the probability that the number who have done so is (a) at most 40.
+Find the probability that the number who have done so is (b) exactly 50.

 Verified step by step guidance